Last Updated on September 24, 2022

 Otherwise, this article deals with something slightly different, and that’s “sports” drinks, including electrolyte water and similar products.
 These are typically used during or after exercise, or to hydrate.
 Common brands include Lucozade, Gatorade, Powerade, and BodyArmor.
 They might also be labeled “isotonic”.

-If you want a ‘boost’ when you’re pregnant, you may think that sports drinks provide you with some additional benefits during pregnancy, but is that true?
+If you want a ‘boost’ when you’re pregnant, you may think that sports drinks provide you with some additional health benefits during pregnancy, but is that true?

 Can Pregnant Women Drink Gatorade?